UWFCyberNauts/presentations/README.md

+# UWF CyberNauts Presentations

-### This repository holds the presentations for the Cyber Security Club
+This repository holds the presentations and code examples for the Cyber Security Club

 #### The format for this repository is:

 Presentations are stored in their own subdirectories within their proper semesters.
-There is no guarentee that the contents of each presentations directory contatains the same file types, etc.
+Many of these presentations are made by different people.
+Do not expect the format for each presentation to be the same.
 The naming convention for the presentation directories is [snake case](https://en.wikipedia.org/wiki/Snake_case)